Skip to main content

 In general, the symptoms caused by RSV tend to be more severe than the average common cold.
 Symptoms generally begin within a week after an exposure to someone with an RSV infection.

-In infants and children younger than age 3, or older children with underlying lung, heart or immune problems, RSV may start out looking like a mild cold with sneezing and runny nose.
-After two or three days, RSV can spread into the chest, causing a cough, breathing that is faster than normal and wheezing.
-Young children also can have a high fever.
-Infants with breathing difficulties may grunt; flare the nostrils; or have "retractions," which means the chest muscles are drawn in so that the ribs can be seen as the baby struggles to breathe.
+In infants and children younger than age 3, or older children with underlying lung, heart, or immune problems, RSV may start out looking like a mild cold with sneezing and runny nose.
+After two or three days, RSV can spread into the chest, causing a cough, breathing that is faster than normal, and wheezing.
+Babies who were born prematurely, or those with lung problems, congenital heart disease, or problems with their immune systems, have a higher chance of getting a serious RSV infection.

 Your doctor may suspect an RSV infection based on the symptoms and a physical examination during certain times of the year when RSV is most common.
 In most adults and older children, further testing is unnecessary because RSV symptoms generally are mild, and the illness usually is treated at home.

-When examining infants and children younger than age 3, or children with underlying lung, heart or immune problems, the doctor will check for fever, cough, nasal discharge that may interfere with feeding, the chest drawing in, wheezing, breathing quickly, and a bluish color to the lips and fingernails.
+When examining infants and children younger than age 3, or children with underlying lung, heart, or immune problems, the doctor will check for fever, cough, nasal discharge that may interfere with feeding, the chest drawing in, wheezing, breathing quickly, and a bluish color to the lips and fingernails.
 If your child's symptoms are severe or not as expected, the doctor may want to confirm the diagnosis of RSV infection by taking a sample of nose or throat secretions to test for the virus in a laboratory.

 Preventing RSV is difficult because the virus is highly contagious and is spread easily from person to person.
 The best way to prevent RSV infection is to wash hands regularly, especially when someone in the family has cold symptoms.
 Adults and older children should always wash their hands frequently, avoid touching their face and eyes unnecessarily, and stay away from direct contact with people who have obvious cold symptoms.
 Young infants should be kept away from anyone who has symptoms of a respiratory infection, even if it's just a slight cold.